dsl-logo

 • circle-green-tick

-150,000 bonus Qantas Points offer is available to new American Express Card Members who apply by 1 July 2025, are approved and spend $6,000 on eligible purchases on their new Card in the first three (3) months from the Card approval date.
-The American Express® Qantas Business Rewards Card will have an annual Card fee of $225 in the first year for new and existing Card Members who apply by 1 July 2025 and are approved.
-From the second year of membership an annual Card fee of $450 applies.
+Offer only available to new American Express Card Members who apply by 7 October 2025, are approved and spend $6,000 on eligible purchases on their new Card in the first three (3) months from the Card approval date.
 Eligible purchases do not include Card fees and charges, for example annual fees, interest, late payment, cash advances, balance transfers, traveller’s cheques and foreign currency conversion.
-Card Members who currently hold or who have previously held any Card product issued by American Express Australia Limited in the past 18 months are ineligible for the 150,000 Qantas Points offer.
-150,000 bonus Qantas Points will be awarded to the eligible Card Member's Account 8-10 weeks after the spend criteria has been met.
-Subject to the American Express® Qantas Business Rewards Card Points Terms and Conditions.
+Card Members who currently hold or who have previously held any Card product issued by American Express Australia Limited in the past 18 months are ineligible for this offer.
+150,000 bonus Qantas Points will be awarded to the eligible Card Member's Account 8-10 weeks after the spend criteria has been met. $250 credit will be issued by Qantas into the Card Member’s Qantas Business Rewards Travel Fund up to 10 weeks after the bonus Qantas Points have been awarded.
+Bookings made using Travel Fund can only be used for future flight bookings through Qantas Business Rewards; it is non-transferable and cannot be redeemed for cash.
+Promotional Credits from this offer will be valid for 12 months from the date of issue.
+Subject to Travel Fund Terms and Conditions.
+Subject to the American Express® Qantas Business Rewards Card Points Terms and Conditions. $450 annual Card fee applies.
 This advertised offer is not applicable or valid in conjunction with any other advertised or promotional offer.

 logo